This post may contain affiliate links. Read my full disclosure policy.

 Fresh chilis.
 The traditional taste of drunken noodles is spicy, savory, salty, and subtly sweet.
 For extra heat, add more fresh jalapeños, serranos, or Thai chilis.

 Oyster sauce.
 Oyster sauce adds a deep umami flavor found in Drunken Noodles.
 Don’t skip it if you can help it.
-Feel free to purchase a vegetarian or vegan oyster sauce.
+Feel free to buy or make vegan oyster sauce.

 Fish sauce.
 Not all fish sauces are made equal in quality and saltiness.
 Use it sparingly as you can always add more at the end.
 You can also make our vegan fish sauce!